 Workers and their families lived in smelly slums, and fighting for their survival they fought for their jobs.
 In the early 1800s in Nottingham were the Luddites, workers in the spinning industry who feared being replaced by machines and who rioted.
 A few were hanged.
 In 1816, during an economic downturn, rioting resumed over much of Britain, but it ended when the economy recovered.

 Healthy young men had another choice: military service.
-And women could enter what was also called "servuce:" They might win employment as maids and such for families with enough wealth afford such help.
+And women could enter what was also called "service:" They might find employment as maids in families with enough wealth to afford such help.

-Into the 1840s, industrial production was growing at a faster rate.
-Between 1830 and 1860, manufacturing more than doubled in per capita production — in addition to population growth despite the poverty.
+Into the 1840s, industrial production grew at a faster rate.
+Between 1830 and 1860, manufacturing more than doubled in per capita production (while the population also grew, despite the poverty).
 The British economy was helped by a move from tariffs to free trade.
-And a second Industrial Revolution was underway that was to use more advanced technologies such as the internal combustion engine and electricity.
+A second Industrial Revolution was underway that was to use more advanced technologies such as the internal combustion engine and electricity.

-Worker share in this growth in terms of what their pay could provide (real wages) was to remain a controversy.
-Karl Marx had calculated that real wages were declining and producing an immiserization that would eventually produce a socialist revolution.
+Worker share in this growth in terms of what their pay could buy (real wages) was to remain a controversy.
+Karl Marx calculated that real wages were declining and producing an immiserization that would eventually produce a socialist revolution.
+The measurements of others had different results.
 There would be agreement among economists (including Charles Feinstein) that real wages grew slowly if at all before 1820 and more rapidly after 1840.

 Britain's economy had not yet produced much of a consumer society.
-Common people spent much of their income on food, which they had to shop for often, not having refrigerators.
+Common people spent much of their income on food (which they had to shop for often, not having refrigerators).
 And there was rent to pay.
 Online are many articles with much data on the real wages and quality-of-life issues.
-If well-being can be measured in the average lifespan of people in general it would be worth noting that at the beginning of the 1800s life expectancy for infants that survived their first year averaged around 40 years; by 1841 it was an estimated 42.2 for females and 40.2 for males; and by 1900 it would increase to 50 for females and 47 for males.
+Well-being measured in lifespan was improving.
+At the beginning of the 1800s, life expectancy for infants (who had survived their first year) averaged around 40 years.
+By 1841 this average had risen to an estimated 42.2 years for females and 40.2 for males, and by 1900 it would increase to an average of 50 years for females and 47 for males.
 Infant mortality in Britain in 1840s was around 150 for every 1000 births.
-In 2016 in Britain it would be 3.6 and life expectancy at birth would be 83.0 for females and 79.4 for males.
+(In 2016 in Britain it would be 3.6 and life expectancy at birth would be 83.0 for females and 79.4 for males.)

-As for education, common laborers in the middle of the 1800s were little interested in their children having what they did not have.
-Working-class families were remained reluctant to give up the earnings of their children, with some complaining that depriving children of work in factories merely forced them to find work elsewhere.
+As for education, common laborers in the mid-1800s were little interested in their children having the education that they did not have.
+Many of their children labored as they did, and working-class families remained reluctant to give up the earnings of their children, with some complaining that depriving children of work in factories merely forced them to find work elsewhere.
 On the side of educating children, at least on a part-time basis, had been the Society for Promoting Christian Knowledge (SPCK), connected to the Church of England.
 They had established 230 schools in Britain.
 Parliamentarians joined them, deciding that it was the government's duty "to promote the religious and moral education of the laboring classes" and that literacy needed to be advanced so that working people could understand their responsibilities as citizens.

 In one century, Britain had changed from predominately rural and agricultural to an urban and industrialized society.
 Its population had more than doubled and had experienced a significant rise in living standards.
-It had become a leader in international and domestic banking and trade.
+This was while Britain was leading the world in domestic and international banking and trade.